 - Use fresh leaves in iced tea, lemonade or other sweet drinks

-- Dried leaves can be crushed and used as is, or used to make sweet syrup
+- Crush dry leaves and use as is, or to make sweet syrup

 - Perennial grown as ANNUAL